heronwood/heronwood.github.io/governance/covenants-conditions-and-restrictions.md

 ### Section 3.
 Severability.

-Invalidation of any one of these covenants or restr1ct10ns by judgment or court order shall in no way affect any other provisions which shall remain in full force and effect.
+Invalidation of any one of these covenants or restrictions by judgment or court order shall in no way affect any other provisions which shall remain in full force and effect.

 ### Section 4.
 Amendment.